 Lower GI bleeding happens from straining during elimination, when colitis causes the lining of the intestines to be inflamed, or because of polyps in the lining of the intestine.
-Download the GIKids Lower GI Bleeding Fact Sheet to understand more about the causes, diagnosis and treatment of Lower GI Bleeding in your child.
+Download the GIKids Lower GI Bleeding Fact Sheet to understand more about the causes, diagnosis and treatment of Lower GI Bleeding.

 What is Lower GI Bleeding?

 The large intestine (colon) and rectum are frequent sites of bleeding.
-The most common reasons for passage of brighht red blood through the rectum are:
+The most common reasons for passage of bright red blood through the rectum are: